cyniphile/singlecell-kaggle/papers_and_notes/Journal.md

+# 10/12

+Probably biggest blocker to making another submission with the RBF kernel is local CV.
+Only problem is CV is very expensive, and it's hard/expensive to even train one model.
+The public kaggle notebooks seem to just downsample aggressively, and the RBF solution from last year did this as well.

 # 10/11

 Today I'd like to get one of the winners from last year working.
 Their approach was simple-ish, and was for CITE data, which is both easier to work with and more important for scoring.
 Code here: https://github.com/openproblems-bio/neurips2021_multimodal_topmethods/tree/main/src/predict_modality/methods/Guanlab-dengkw/run